Start » Colombia » How to Explore the Tayrona National Park in Colombia

 Colombia offers a rich variety of sights that are difficult to see if you are short on time.
 If you want to see as much as possible or if it's your first trip to this part of the world and you have some doubts, a guided tour might be the right pick for you.

-- Caribbean Colombia Express(8 days) This tour focuses on the highlights of the Caribbean coast with Cartagena, Santa Marta, Minca and Tayrona NP.
+• Caribbean Colombia Express(8 days) This tour focuses on the highlights of the Caribbean coast with Cartagena, Santa Marta, Minca and Tayrona NP.
 Hotels, meals, transfers, admission to Tayrona, guided hikes and guides are all included.

-- Colombian Culture, Caribbean & Lost City (22 days): This is a big tour of Colombia that includes the capital Bogota, the coffee region, Salento, Medellin, Cartagena, Santa Marta, Minca and the Tayrona National Park, as well as the multi-day trek to the Ciudad Perdida!
+• Colombian Culture, Caribbean & Lost City (22 days): This is a big tour of Colombia that includes the capital Bogota, the coffee region, Salento, Medellin, Cartagena, Santa Marta, Minca and the Tayrona National Park, as well as the multi-day trek to the Ciudad Perdida!
 The tour price includes transfers, domestic flights, hotels, camps (hike), meals, entrance fees, guided hikes and guides.

-- Colombia's Caribbean Coast & Lost City (14 days): This is a combination of the following destinations: Cartagena, Santa Marta, Minca, the Tayrona National Park, as well as the multi-day trek to Ciudad Perdida!
+• Colombia's Caribbean Coast & Lost City (14 days): This is a combination of the following destinations: Cartagena, Santa Marta, Minca, the Tayrona National Park, as well as the multi-day trek to Ciudad Perdida!
 The tour price includes transfers, hotels, camps (hike), meals, entrance fees, guided hikes and guides.

-7) Transport & Admission
+7) Transport & Prices

 From Santa Marta – it is best to walk to the corner of Calle 11 & Carrera 11 and take the bus as described above.

 Private Transfer – if you want to be independent and more comfortable you can also take a taxi from Santa Marta.
-The ride to the park entrance costs around 10€.
+A ride to the park entrance is around 15€.

-Admission: There is a fee of €16 (low season) or €20 (high season) for foreign tourists.
+Admission: There is a fee of €18 (adult, low season) or €21 (adult high season) for foreign tourists.

 8) My Video